-An important aspect of Foleon is being able to measure the performance of your publications.
+Foleon allows you to measure the performance of your publications.
 Next to our built-in reporting, we also offer functionalities for connecting your Foleon publications to Google Analytics.
-In this article, we’ll talk about what Google Analytics is, what you can use it for, and how to connect it to Foleon.
+In this article, we’ll talk about Google Analytics and how you can use it in your Foleon account.

 In this article